ucsb-cs16/f22/_lab/lab09.md

 - **[10 points] recursiveFindKthNode()**
   - Recursively find the kth Node of a linked list
-  - Given a head node and integer k, return the address of the kth node -You do not know whether the linked-list contains k or more nodes; if k is greater than the length of the linked-list, return NULL
+  - Given a head node and integer k, return the address of the kth node
+    - You do not know whether the linked-list contains k or more nodes; if k is greater than the length of the linked-list, return NULL
     - Example:
       - list:  2 &rarr; 3 &rarr; 4 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;
         - recursiveFindKthNode(list, 1) = 2